angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 In **Part 2**, we'll dive deeper into advanced validation scenarios, including custom validation functions, cross-field validation, asynchronous validation, and handling server-side errors.

 In **Part 3**, we'll dig into modularization and customization by using child forms and building custom UI controls that integrate seamlessly with Signal Forms.
+Also we'll have a look at how to provide a custom `SignalFormsConfig`.

 Once we published the new parts of this series they will be linked here.